MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/data-move-faq.md

  **Q. How do you make sure my customer data is safe during the move and that I won't experience downtime?**

 A. Data moves are a back-end service operation with minimal impact to end-users.
-Features that can be impacted are listed on the [During and after your data move](https://technet.microsoft.com/en-us/library/dn879434.aspx) page.
+Features that can be impacted are listed in [During and after your data move](during-and-after-your-data-move.md).
 We adhere to the [Microsoft Online Services Service Level Agreement (SLA)](https://go.microsoft.com/fwlink/p/?LinkId=523897) for availability so there is nothing that customers need to prepare for or to monitor during the move.

 All Office 365 services run the same versions in the datacenters, so you can be assured of consistent functionality.
 Your service is fully supported throughout the process.